2023 Most Popular East Asian Languages Bachelor's Degree Schools in the Plains States Region

 East Asian majors at UMN Twin Cities take out an average of $20,189 in student loans while working on their Bachelor's Degree.

 A rank of #2 on this year’s list means University of Kansas is a great place for East Asian languages students working on their bachelor’s degree.
-Located in the small city of Lawrence, KU is a public college with a fairly large student population.
+Located in the small city of Lawrence, KU is a public school with a fairly large student population.

 About 64% of the students majoring in East Asian at the school are women while 36% are male.